emberjs/website/source/guides/understanding-ember/dependency-injection.md

 When the `IndexController` is instantiated (likely by the route when rendering the corresponding template), Ember will look for controllers matching those listed in `needs`.
-Controllers in Ember are singletons (excepting item controllers, which should be disregarded for this explanation), so if an instance is already available it is returned.
+Controllers in Ember are singletons (except item controllers, which should be disregarded for this explanation), so if an instance is already available it is returned.
 If not the controller is resolved, instantiated, and cached before being returned from the container.
 This instance is then added to the `controllers` object.